najdamikolaj00/COVID-19-CT-Classification/README.md

 ## Project Overview

-The objective of this project is to develop and compare state-of-the-art machine learning approaches for Covid-19 image classification tasks, with the aim of providing constructive criticism for the data split approach proposed by the authors of the challenge.
-The project leverages convolutional neural networks (CNNs) and other machine learning algorithms to classify images from the provided dataset.
+The objective of this project is to develop machine learning approaches for Covid-19 image classification task, with the aim of providing constructive criticism for the data split approach proposed by the authors of the challenge.
+The project leverages convolutional neural networks (CNNs) to classify images from the provided dataset.
 In addition to presenting a literature review and implementation details, this project provides a comparison of model performance and a summary of the findings.

 ## [Dataset & Challenge](https://github.com/UCSD-AI4H/COVID-CT)